Killing and dismemberment of Muhammad al-Na'im: The incident

 According to Israeli sources, two Palestinian men approached the fence east of Khan Younis with the intention of placing an improvised explosive device near it.
 Israeli troops observing them fired three artillery shells and opened fire, killing al-Na'im and wounding his accomplice.
 According to Palestinian sources, al-Na'im was killed 100 to 200 meters from the fence.

 Palestinians nearby, acting as first responders, made several attempts to evacuate the body but were driven back by Israeli fire.

 Eventually, an armored bulldozer protected by a Merkava tank was sent through a gate in the fence to snatch al-Na'im's body.
-At the same time, three Palestinians, Muhammad Khaled Al-Najjar, 19, Ahmad Samir Al-Najjar, 20, and Mu'taz HassanAl-Najjar, 21, made another attempt to evacuate the body but the bulldozer sped towards them and they were fired on by the soldiers.
+At the same time, three Palestinians, Muhammad Khaled Al-Najjar, 19, Ahmad Samir Al-Najjar, 20, and Mu'taz Hassan Al-Najjar, 21, made another attempt to evacuate the body but the bulldozer sped towards them and they were fired on by the soldiers.
 Muhammad and Mu'taz were shot in their legs and they had to abandon their evacuation attempt.
-According to Mu'taz affidavit the trio signaled to the soldiers that they were civilians:
+According to Mu'taz's affidavit, the trio signaled to the soldiers that they were civilians:

 The bulldozer ran over the corpse then scooped it up with its plow and swung it in the air before carrying it to the Israeli side of the border.
 According to al-Najjar, a journalist based in Gaza, who filmed the incident: "The bulldozer made several failed attempts to violently snatch his body with its blade only, until it mutilated the body and dismembered parts of it." and "People managed to retrieve parts of his legs, which the family buried."
 According to Alaa Qdeih's witness affidavit, cited by Al Mezan, the bulldozer remained for three minutes and the tank for 20 after which he and others collected remaining body parts:

 Al-Na'im was identified as a member of the Al-Quds Brigades, the military wing of the Islamic Jihad.
 He was survived by his wife Hiba, his son Hamza and his mother Mirvat.